 This data helps nurture highly engaged prospects to accelerate them along the customer journey.

-• Sales teams
+Sales teams

 For example, a sales rep might tell you a particular case study always gains a lot of interest, or they close deals faster after the prospect has attended one of your events.

-• Customers
+Customers

 A one-size-fits-all approach might work if you only have one core customer.
-But chances are you’ll likely target several marketsespecially as your company grows into new territories and product lines.
+But chances are you’ll likely target several markets—especially as your company grows into new territories and product lines.

 Your focus might shift from acquiring new customers to cross-selling and up-selling existing ones.

-1) Multiple personas
+1. Multiple personas

 B2B companies often deal with prospects in different departments and roles.
 For example, they might have to win over an operational manager by showing the value of their product or service, but they also have to convince a financial executive that the return is worth the investment.

-Each persona has a different set of needs and goals that drives their behavior.
+Each persona has a different set of needs and goals that drive their behavior.
 That’s why it makes sense to score these two personas differently; this will help you gauge their level of interest and avoid mislabeling prospects with an ineffective lead-scoring process.

-2) Fit vs. interest
+2. Fit vs. interest

 A prospect might come along that ticks all the right boxes.
 They’re a perfect fit for their job role, industry, region, etc., but they’ve shown little interest in your business.
 On paper, they sound like a hot lead, but their lack of engagement is a red flag.